 About three in every 10 students — 15,316 of the district’s 21,501 total enrollment — had an unexcused absence Saturday, according to district records.

 The district is still analyzing attendance figures, but for the sake of expediency, officials provided The Island Packet and The Beaufort Gazette with Saturday’s preliminary numbers, as well as those for the day before to provide context.

 Never miss a local story.

 “Not having any experience with school on Saturdays, at least in the recent past, it was impossible to say what it was going to be,” district spokesman Jim Foster said Monday.

-▪ Six percent of Whale Branch Middle School students were absent, the lowest in the district and even marginally lower than the day before, Nov.
+▪ Six percent of Whale Branch Middle School students were marked unexcused, the lowest in the district and even marginally lower than the day before, Nov.
 17.

-▪ Hilton Head Island High School had the highest absence rate, 42.5 percent, in the district.
+▪ Hilton Head Island High School had the highest unexcused absence rate, 42.5 percent, in the district.

 ▪ About 88 percent of teachers — 1,527 of 1,732 — worked Saturday.
 The day before, 92 percent were present.